 Although the round cut is the staple diamond shape for engagement rings, the new gen has also come to love other diamond shapes called “fancy shapes.”
 There’s always going to be classics, but edgy styles are resurfacing and thus, putting unpopular shapes into the spotlight.

-Since the round cut is the godfather of diamond cuts, it is deemed as the most expensive.
+Since the round cut is the godfather of diamond shapes, it is deemed the most expensive.
 Aside from being traditional, it also exhibits the best brilliance, fire, and scintillation, upping its value even more.